sinadadmand/CAIR_EMIP/README.md

   ###### *Downloaded files should be moved to the CAIR project directory

 #### Run from Terminal/CMD
-runCAIR can be executed directly from the Terminal/CMD by following all the instructions explained in the [ToyData](#ToyData) section below except:
+runCAIR can be executed directly from the Terminal/CMD by following all the instructions explained in the [ToyData](#ToyData) section, except for the line:
 ```
 cd ShannoProt/ToyData/runCAIR
 ```
-which should be changed to:
+which should be changed to (~~/ToyData~~):
 ```
 cd ShannoProt/runCAIR
 ```
-#### Run from python
+#### Run from Python
-Fire up your ipython notebook.
+Fire up your IPython notebook.
 Open "runCAIR.ipynb" and run all cells.

 ### Final output files>